2026 Florida State Tax Deadlines

 Filing requirements include:

-- Complete Form F-1120 (Corporate Income/Franchise Tax Return)
+- Complete Form F-1120 (Corporate Income/Franchise Tax Return), filed annually even if no tax is due

 - File via Florida E-Services

-- Electronic filing is required for most Corporate taxpayers
+- Electronic filing required for most Corporate taxpayers

 Extension to file taxes in Florida for 2026